-The Climate and Resiliency (EX) Task Force is organized around five workstreams.
+The Climate and Resiliency (EX) Task Force is organized around four workstreams.
 The workstreams are broken out by tab below to showcase the activities and topics covered under each group.

 To outline the work state insurance regulators have been doing for years to regulate the industry and protect consumers, the National Association of Insurance Commissioners (NAIC) released the report, Adaptable to Emerging Risks: The State-Based Insurance Regulatory System is Focused on Climate-Related Risk and Resiliency.

-The Pre-Disaster Mitigation Workstream, led by Commissioner Barbara Richardson (NV) serves to accomplish the following:
+The Pre-Disaster Mitigation Workstream, led by Director Barbara Richardson (AZ) serves to accomplish the following:

 - Participate in multi-agency/stakeholder educational efforts on coverage gaps and pre-disaster mitigation related to climate risks.